sshopov/pyconau2019/README.md

 # pyconau2019
-This repo contains the slides and code from my PyCon Australia 2019 presentation "Pragmatic blockchains with Python"
+This repo contains the slides and code from my PyCon Australia 2019 presentation "Pragmatic blockchains with Python" (if my proposal gets accepted)

 # Abstract